-When you visit Japan for the Olympic and Paralympic Games Tokyo 2020, learn about sake, Japan’s much-loved alcoholic beverage rooted deep in the country’s culture.
+When you visit Japan, learn about sake, Japan’s much-loved alcoholic beverage rooted deep in the country’s culture.
 Rice, now part of an everyday menu, was a luxury item in ancient Japan.
 Sake was considered even more luxurious since it required so much rice.
 Sake’s use in Shinto ceremonies and people’s personal celebrations continues today.
 Touring a sakagura (sake brewery) or sharing sake with friends at festivals, events or izakayas (Japanese pubs) gives you a chance to share in this tradition.

 One needs four ingredients to make sake: rice, water, koji and kobo.
 Sometimes distilled alcohol is added.
 Brewers polish rice specifically bred for sake production to remove the bran before fermentation.
 Removing the outer layer of the grain removes fats and proteins that the yeast doesn’t like.
 Heavy polishing makes a purer sake, but is resource intensive, making it more expensive.
 Another consequence of removing the fats and proteins is that they are necessary for umami—critical for food pairing.
 After polishing, rice is steamed, and then yeast called kobo and water are added, and fermentation begins.

 Sake storage vats at Sawanoi.
 Though the brewery uses newer tanks, they keep these to show changes in the brewery.